Johan E. Gustafsson

 Sen’s Proof of Arrow’s Impossibility Theorem without Tears

 Amartya Sen has found a remarkably short proof of Arrow's Impossibility Theorem.
 Sen's presentation of the proof, however, is overly compact and leaves several steps implicit.
-In this paper, I present the proof in a thorough manner with all steps explained, with the aim to make it as easy as possible to follow.
+I present the proof in a thorough manner with all steps explained, with the aim to make it as easy as possible to follow.

 Utilitarianism is Implied by Social and Individual Dominance